Yokani/DofusHeroes/README.md

 6. Hotkey: Switch-Forward: This key switches from the current character window to the next one depending on initiative ordering.
 7. Hotkey: Switch-Backward: This key switches from the current character window to the last one depending on initiative ordering.
 8. Hotkey: Activate-X: This control key and a number activates the character window with the same number in the initiative ordering, e.g. Key + 2 activates the second characters window.

+For the basic setup you're done now!
+If you want to do some advanced stuff, continue reading!

 Third Tab (Infos and advanced stuff)